The Constitution of the National Union is available online on the Unifor National website.

 1) The Local Union shall be composed of workers eligible for membership in Unifor, over whom the Local Union has jurisdiction.

-- The membership shall strive to obtain the objectives set forth in the Constitution and additional objectives as established as the policy of the National Union; to maintain free relations with other organizations; to do all in its power to strengthen and promote the labour movement; to cooperate with National Board Members, National Representatives and to help promote organizational activities.
+2) The membership shall strive to obtain the objectives set forth in the Constitution and additional objectives as established as the policy of the National Union; to maintain free relations with other organizations; to do all in its power to strengthen and promote the labour movement; to cooperate with National Board Members, National Representatives, and to help promote organizational activities.

 Article 9 – Officers of the Local

-- The Officers of the Local shall be the President, Vice President, Treasurer, Recording Secretary and Chief Steward.
-In addition, there shall be two Trustees, an Organizing Liaison and a Community Chapter Coordinator.
+1) The officers of the Local shall be the President, Vice President, Treasurer, Recording Secretary, and Chief Steward.
+In addition, there shall be two Trustees, an Organizing Liaison, and a Community Chapter Coordinator.

-- The Officers and Trustees shall be elected biannually by a vote of the members at the annual general meeting.
+2) The Officers, Trustees, Organizing Liaison, and Community Chapter Coordinator shall be elected every three years by a vote of the members at the Annual General Meeting.

 3) All Local Union officers, committees, stewards and other members handling funds or other property of the Local Union shall, at the completion of their duties, turn over all papers, documents, funds and/or Local Union property to the properly constituted Local Union Officers.